The Political Climate in New Britain, CT is Moderately liberal.

 Individual Campaign Contributions in New Britain, CT

-In the last 4 years, there were 196 contributions totaling $37,225 to Republican and conservative campaigns, averaging $190 per contribution.
+In the last 4 years, there were 196 contributions totaling $37,225 to the Republican Party and conservative campaigns, averaging $190 per contribution.

 (source: Federal Election Commission)